MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-sql-usage.md

 Yes, we allow you to bring your own identity or DCR using the following script only.
 For more information, see [Enable Microsoft Defender for SQL servers on machines at scale](enable-defender-sql-at-scale.md).

 ### How many resource groups and Log analytics workspaces are created through the auto-provisioning process?
 By default, we create the resource group, workspace and DCR per region that has the SQL machine.
-If you choose the custom workspace option, only one resource group and DCR is created in the same location as the workspace.
+If you choose the custom workspace option, only one resource group/DCR is created in the same location as the workspace.

 ### How can I enable SQL servers on machines with AMA at scale?